The most serious and prevalent disease problems in the St. Louis area include:

 Frost damage can be prevented if your tree’s leaves stay hydrated during a period of severe cold.
 Additionally, frequent watering and fertilization in anticipation of a cold night can also “harden” the cells of certain plants.

 Borer insects are very hard to anticipate or eliminate.
-The best defense is simply marinating your tree’s general health so it can bounce back if it does develop an infestation.
+They are attracted to unhealthy trees, burrowing in and laying eggs inside the trunk, thus the best defense against borers is to keep your trees healthy and unstressed so they can bounce back if they do develop an infestation.

 Overwatering or poor drainage can cause root rot in your trees.
 Fungicides or manganese treatments can be effective as treatments or preventative measures.

-You need an experienced, certified arborist on your side that offers a variety of tree services to combat the most common problems.
-For help year-round with tree problems in the St. Louis area, contact Omni Tree Service, Inc. today at 636-391-9944!
+We offer a variety of tree services to combat the most common tree diseases, pests, and other problems.
+For help year-round with tree problems in the St. Louis area, contact Omni Tree Service today at 636-391-9944 for a free estimate!